Frequently Asked Questions

 - I applied for a job ages ago and haven't received a reply.
 What's going on?

 Whether a recruiter chooses to acknowledge your application is not in our control I'm afraid.
 We do try to encourage good practice and good manners amongst our advertisers but at the end of the day it's up to them.
 Unless you hear otherwise from us you can be sure your email application was sent as we monitor this carefully.
+Remember to check your junk and spam folders and also your security settings, just in case your email settings are preventing an email reaching you.
 If it was a vacancy you're particularly keen on the best thing to do is to contact the recruiter directly to find out what the position is.

 - I didn't save the details of a job I saw.
 Can you send them on to me?